thdfw/gwks/pico/README.md

-# :gift: Setting up a new Pico :gift:
+# :gift: Setting up a new Pico

 ## Installing necessary libraries